soffes/discover/Readme.markdown

 # Discover

-Discover UPNP devices with Ruby.
+Discover UPNP devices using SSDP with Ruby.

 ## Installation